Madhubani district

 Madhubani district is one of the thirty-eight districts of Bihar, India, and is a part of Darbhanga division.
 Its administrative headquarters are located in Madhubani.
 The district has an area of 3501 km2 and has a population of 4,487,379 (as of 2011).

+Madhubani is the largest fish-producing district of Bihar in 2022.

 History

 Madhubani became a district in 1972 when it was split from Darbhanga district.
 It is believed that Baliraajgadh, an archaeological site which lies in modern-day Madhubani district was the capital of the ancient Mithila Kingdom.
+In 2019 a meteorite fell at a farm in Mahadeva village in the district, and was later named as Mahadeva Meteorite.